12 Reasons Why Chenille Plant Leaves are Turning Yellow and Remedies

 Chenille Plant, botanically called Acalypha hispida, also called Red Hot Cat Tail, Monkey Tail, Foxtail or Philippine Medusa is a popular houseplant with pendulous, brilliantly colored, furry flowers which are spectacular in a hanging basket or on a pedestal.

-Acalypha hispida flourishes in bright indirect light, average warmth of 18-280C, humidity of 55-70% and moderately moist, rich, well-drained soil coupled with fortnightly feeding in spring and summer.
+Acalypha hispida flourishes in bright indirect light, warmth of 18-280C, humidity of 55-70% and moderately moist, rich, well-drained soil coupled with fortnightly feeding in spring and summer.
 Learn how to grow and care for Chenille Plant.

 Failure to meet these conditions may cause the leaves to turn yellow and die.
 Below are 12 causes of yellow leaves on Chenille Plant and how to fix them.